Super League (Indonesia): Promotion and relegation

-A system of promotion and relegation exists between Liga 1 and Liga 2.
-The three lowest placed teams in Liga 1 are relegated to Liga 2, and the second round group winners from Liga 2 are promoted to the Liga 1, with an additional team promoted after a third-place play-off involving the group runners-up of Liga 2 second round.
+A system of promotion and relegation exists between Super League and Championship.
+The three lowest placed teams in Super League are relegated to Championship, and the two group winners from Championship promoted to Super League, with an additional team promoted after a play-off involving the group runners-up.
 The Indonesian Super League had 22 teams in 2014 due to the merging of the two professional leagues in Indonesia.

+Video Assistant Referee

+Video assistant referee (VAR) was introduced to Super League at the championship series in the 2023–24 season.
+The 2024–25 season saw the full usage of the VAR for the first time.

 Clubs

-Forty clubs have played in the top-flight Indonesian football competitions from the start of the modern era in 2008 as Indonesia Super League, up to and including the 2022–23 season.
+Forty-two clubs have played in the top-flight Indonesian football competitions from the start of the modern era in 2008 as Indonesia Super League, up to and including the 2024–25 season.